Pinyin Zhou logo Pinyin Joe's

 Adding more fonts

-Many people arrive here seeking more fonts for their Ubuntu system, so I've bumped this paragraph up to the top.
+Many people arrive here seeking more Chinese fonts for their Ubuntu systems, so I've bumped this paragraph up to the top.
 I do periodic surveys of what's out there.
-See my page on the BabelStone Han project and other sources for free open source and commercial Chinese fonts.
+See my page listing the BabelStone Han project and other sources for free and commercial Chinese fonts.

 Included Fonts